Our verdict

 The shoe becomes less breathable in the heel and midfoot area.
 Nevertheless, there are enough ventilation openings to ensure adequate airflow.

-As pointed out by an expert, there’s “plenty of foam and comfort around the heel,” the tongue provides a good amount of cushioning and no issues were reported regarding rubbing or blisters.
-An experienced runner summed it up very well: “its such a comfy shoe, comfiest Winflo to date.”
+There’s plenty of foam and comfort around the heel, the tongue provides a good amount of cushioning, and no issues with rubbing or blisters.

 But, is it durable?